Skip to main content

 └── back-matter/

+Notice how the folders on disk mirror the hierarchy you see in the sidebar—library, bookshelf, series, book, and the matter inside each book.
 Each chapter is a .md file.
 You never have to touch these files directly, but it's nice to know they're there.

 Auto-Save